Carbon removal policy over the next few years will be consequential. We make sure those policies are effective and accountable.

 3

-The Carbon Removal Standards Initiative (CRSI) provides technical assistance to NGOs and policymakers to develop and implement CDR policies, with a unique focus on quantification standards.
+The Carbon Removal Standards Initiative provides technical assistance to policymakers, regulators, and nonprofits to develop and implement carbon removal policies, with a unique focus on quantification.
+Alongside a network of trusted partners, we’re ensuring carbon removal policy works.

 Our North Star